nikabazadze/miniReddit/README.md

 - **Responsive Design:** Adapts to various screen sizes for optimal user experience.
 - **Search Functionality:** Filter posts based on titles.
 - **Interactive Elements:** Upvote/downvote posts, expand post content, and hide posts.
-- **User Post Creation**: Users can now create posts using text, image, or video content, a feature that was initially planned as a future improvement and has been successfully implemented..
+- **User Post Creation**: Users can now create posts using text, image, or video content, a feature that was initially planned as a future improvement and has been successfully implemented.
 Although these posts are not saved permanently (they will be lost after a page refresh), implementing this feature was a challenging and valuable learning experience.
 Media files are uploaded using AWS S3 bucket and pre-signed URLs, providing a practical introduction to handling file uploads in web applications.
 This feature enhances the interactive experience of the application and demonstrates the ability to integrate and utilize additional technologies.

 ## Live Demo
 Visit the live version of MiniReddit [here](https://minireddit-app.netlify.app/).